 By CHRIS MEGERIAN and ZEKE MILLER

-WASHINGTON (AP) — President Joe Biden and China’s Xi Jinping are exploring meeting in person, a senior administration official said after the leaders spent more than two hours on Thursday talking through the future of their complicated relationship, with tension over Taiwan once again emerging as a flashpoint.
+WASHINGTON (AP) — President Joe Biden and China’s Xi Jinping spent more than two hours Thursday talking through the future of their complicated relationship, with the flashpoint of Taiwan once again emerging as a key point of tension.

-“Those who play with fire will perish by it,” said the Ministry of Foreign Affairs after the call with Biden.
+“Those who play with fire will perish by it,” said the Ministry of Foreign Affairs.
 “It is hoped that the U.S. will be clear-eyed about this.”

 As usual, China left no doubt that it blames the U.S. for the deteriorating relationship between the two countries.